© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 Participants know the power-load relationship of hardware.
 They can calculate and estimate the Server Idle Energy Coefficient (SIEC).

-LG 7-2: Knowing cloud service models and assessing them in terms of energy efficiency
+LG 7-2: Knowing cloud service & deployment models and assessing them in terms of energy efficiency

 Participants know the different deployment models for cloud environments, in particular "public cloud", "private cloud", "hybrid cloud" and classic on-premise operation.
 They can demonstrate the opportunities and risks of these variants in terms of energy efficiency and CO2 emission efficiency.
 In particular, the energy efficiency of data centres, flexibility in the selection of hardware, overprovisioning and data traffic must be taken into account.

-LG 7-4: Evaluating and selecting suppliers according to ecologically sustainable aspects
+LG 7-3: Evaluating and selecting cloud providers according to ecologically sustainable aspects

 Participants are able to assess ecologically sustainable aspects of the various providers in order to be able to take these into account when making a selection.
 To this end, they know how to obtain the following information, among others